How to Strengthen Your Company Culture

 The main problem is the lack of clear writing skills in employees, which can lead to delays and misunderstanding when added with the wide range of mistakes to be made.
 Some of them are quite silly but still have a profound effect due to the introduced vagueness.

 Is ‘irregardless’ a word?
 Even though most dictionaries consider it to be non-standard, many people use it in everyday written communication.
-In fact, in this Grammarly survey, 21 percent of respondents said it was a legitimate word, with 5 percent of people being unsure about it.
+In fact, in a Grammarly survey, 21 percent of respondents said it was a legitimate word, with 5 percent of people being unsure about it.

 Indeed, 26 percent is a lot of people, and they can inadvertently make this mistake and cause misunderstanding.